roman-milk/roman-milk.github.io/jessicas-change-management.md

  Looking over my shoulder, I saw the guys staring at my gaping asshole.
 They were transfixed by the perverse show.

  I was pressing so firmly that my ass was constricting heavily but barely any cum dribbled out.
 Fuck!
 Getting watched while taking a cum dump felt so lewd.
 Taking a deep breath, I pressed as hard as I could.
-Report_Story #6